deeptestai/genai_tigs/README.md

 ```
 Replace mnist with other datasets such as svhn, cifar10, imagenet

-### stable diffusion configuration and Run script:
+### Stable diffusion configuration and Run script:
-Fine-tune stable diffusion using the khoya-ss platform and four different datasets.
+Fine-tune stable diffusion using the khoya-ss platform on four different datasets.
 For a detailed description, please [click here](URL).

 Download the fine-tuned model weights from [this link](URL).